 Brian was also co-editor on the book Business & Legal Primer for Game Development, published by Charles River Media.
 The book covers many important business and legal issues in game development.

-Brian is currently working on Camelot Unchained as an senior engineer.
+Brian is currently looking for the next new exciting opportunity in his career.
 He has done consulting and contracting work.
 For more information, you can reach him at firstname.lastname@example.org.
 Even if he’s unable to work with you, he might have a very talented contact who is available for work.

 Sorry, the comment form is closed at this time.